CalderaWP/boilerplate-plugin-with-blocks/README.md

 * https://www.ibenic.com/using-composer-for-libraries-in-wordpress-plugins-or-themes/
 * https://torquemag.io/2017/07/practical-guide-unit-testing-code/

-## Using This Boilerplate
-* Download the latest version to your local computer.
-* decided on naming conventions for plugin slug, root namespace and vendor prefix.
-    - `boilerplate-plugin-with-blocks` is the plugin slug in boilerplate.
-This would change to `cf-sprinkles` if you were creating a plugin for Caldera Forms and a service called "spinkles".
-    - `CalderaPluginBoilerPlate` is the root namespace in the boilerplate.
-    - `calderawp` is the vendor prefix in the boilerplate.
-Please do not use `calderawp` for third-party add-ons.
-* Search and replace `CalderaPluginBoilerPlate` with the root namespace of your plugin.
-* Change the directory and main plugin file name to match the plugin slug.
-* If you are not working for Calderawp, change the vendor prefix in composer.json to your company's name.
-* Update the plugin name in readme.txt, composer.json and package.json
-* Install `yarn && composer install`
-* Delete boilerplate-related instructions in the README.
-* Develop great plugin.

 ## PHP
 PHP code should be in the directory `php` and follow the [PSR-4 Standard](https://www.php-fig.org/psr/psr-4/) for class, filename and directory naming, because we are using the [composer autoloader](https://getcomposer.org/doc/01-basic-usage.md#autoloading).